rdooley2/Homelab/Suricata.md

 sysctl -p                                               #Restart to apply changes
 </pre>
 <br />
-Next, I needed to know the network interfaces in order to correctly set up the IP forwarding.
-I ran this command to find which interface cooresponded to each IP: <br/><br />
+Next, I needed to know the network interfaces to correctly set up the IP forwarding.
+I ran this command to find which interface corresponded to each IP: <br/><br />
 <pre>
 ip a
 </pre>